Hamidov6611/Hamidov6611/README.md

     "Web Development",
   ]

-currently_learning: ["Docker, TypeScript and PSQL"] 2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies."], 2023 Goals: ["Create 20+ Projects and learn at least 3 new Technologies."]
+currently_learning: ["Nest JS, TypeScript and PSQL"] 2022 Goals: ["Create 10+ Projects and learn at least 5 new Technologies."], 2023 Goals: ["Create 20+ Projects and learn at least 3 new Technologies."]
 hobbies: ["Gaming", "Cinema","Comedy"]